 Wait a minute!
 They give me a big discount ... and cost more?

-- Yes.
+Yes.
 Marketing 101 right?
 Raise the rates then say "big sale" and people think "wow big sale I should stock up" without actually considering the price.
-No one wants to admit falling for that, but it works is why it happens every day in all sorts of industries.
-Then you feel stuck because of how much work it takes to move everything, and now they're making the money you thought you saved.
+No one wants to admit falling for that, but it works is why the big names do it.
+You then feel stuck because of how much work it takes to move everything, and now they're making the money you thought you saved.

 Add 'em all up